Trusted WordPress tutorials, when you need them most.

 6. You need to display that particular content differently than posts or pages.

-Now, let’s look at a real-life example.
+Now, let’s look at another real-life example.
 Suppose you run a movie review website where you publish movie reviews and other kinds of movie-related content.

-However, your movie reviews have been very popular with your audience.
-You can improve your movie reviews by adding star ratings and making them searchable by actor names, genre, and more.
+Let’s say your movie reviews have been very popular with your audience, so you want to make them better and easier to navigate.
+You can improve them by adding star ratings and making them searchable by actor names, genre, and more.

 In this case, you will need to create a custom post type for movie reviews and then add a custom taxonomy for sorting between actors and genres.

-This makes it easy for your visitors to browse through your movie reviews instead of every post on your WordPress blog.
+This allows your visitors to easily browse through your movie reviews instead of every post on your WordPress blog.

 Another typical example is for creatives like photographers and graphic designers creating portfolios.